cogini/phoenix_container_example_old/README.md

 Alpine and Debian.
 The Alpine image uses an Erlang release, resulting in a minimal image about 10mb.

-It also supports deploying to AWS ECS using CodeBuild, CodeDeploy Blue/Green deployment, and AWS Parameter Store for configuration.
-Terraform is used to set up the environment, see https://github.com/cogini/multi-env-deploy See `ecs/buildspec.yml`.

 It supports building for multiple architectures, e.g. for AWS ARM.

     PLATFORM="--platform linux/amd64,linux/arm64" DOCKERFILE=deploy/Dockerfile.alpine ecs/build.sh